jsta/glatos-spatial_workshop_materials/_episodes/05-vector-raster-integration.md

 {: .challenge}

-In the plot above, created in the challenge, all the vegetation plot locations (black dots) appear on the Canopy Height Model raster layer except for one.
+In the plot above, created in the challenge, all the vegetation plot locations (black dots) appear on the Bathymetry Model raster layer except for one.
 One is situated on the blank space to the left of the map.
 Why?

 A modification of the first figure in this episode is below, showing the